Buck3ts41/Python-CSGO-Cheat/README.md

 # Features

-- Glow ESP (currently not working)
+- Glow ESP
 - Chams
 - Bunny Hop
 - FOV
 - Radar Hack
 - Triggerbot (under development)
 - 3rd Person
+- No Flash
+- Skin Changer (buggy)

 # Installation

-Download the repository, run the exe or the python file.
+IF YOU HAVE PYTHON INSTALLED:

+- Download the repository
+- install requirements with pip -m install requirements.txt
+- run loader.py with python Loader.py

+IF YOU DON'T HAVE PYTHON, GO TO THE RELEASE PAGE AND DOWNLOAD THE COMPILED ONE

 After that the menu will appear.

 Please let me know if you need help.